Vlada86/Restful-WebServices/README.md

 ### Basics of RESTful Services

-* Enhancing the Hello World Service to return a Bean
-* Quick Review of Spring Boot Auto Configuration and Dispatcher Servlet - What's happening in the background?
 * Enhancing the Hello World Service with a Path Variable
 * Creating User Bean and User Service
 * Implementing GET Methods for User Resource